All You Need to Know About the Takata Airbag Recall

 Other major suppliers are now involved, including AutoLiv, TRW, and Daicel.
 Takata has said that it is now using competitors’ products in half the inflator-replacement kits it is churning out, and expects that number to reach more than 70 percent.
 Those rival suppliers also use a propellant that hasn’t been implicated in the problems Takata has experienced.

-How Important Is That I Respond to the Recall?
+How Important is it That I Respond to the Recall?

 All recalls, by definition, are concerned with safety and should be treated seriously.
 As with all recalls, we recommend having the work performed as soon as parts are available and the service can be scheduled.
 Since age has been established as a key factor in most of the Takata airbag ruptures to date, it’s especially important for owners of older recalled cars to get this work done.
 All recall work will have to be performed at a franchised dealership.
 Independent mechanics can’t perform recall work.